 Between 2002 and 2013 he was entrusted through a local architect company to lead the design and implement on site the Valletta Waterfront and the Dock nr.
 1 Regeneration Project in Cospicua.
 His landscaping and urban design was instrumental in transforming and breathing life into the towns creating new piazzas and tranquil green pedestrian spaces.
 Whilst resolving and detailing some 1.6km of Vittoriosa and Bormla infrastructure the Historical Dockyard also gave inspiration in developing designs of water features, the yellow industrial Ro-ro Canopy and the gentle crane-like bridge.
 Together these elements interlinked the Three Cities and made this part of Malta an example of green sustainable development in the Mediterranean climate.

 Following the 2013 Dock nr.
 1 Waterfront project Jakobsen has restored his townhouse in Cospicua, developing it into an Art-house within the Bormla community.
-His Maltese wife’s family lived in Cospicua before and after WWII and over the years have passed on the stories of work in the Dockyards giving an inside perspective of Cottonera town life.

-Living in Valletta with his wife and daughter, Jakobsen finds inspiration in the connection between cities and the surrounding harbours.
+Living in Valletta with his daughter, Jakobsen finds inspiration in the connection between cities and the surrounding harbours.
 From the regular ferry commute, the reflections of the golden limestone cities and the ever-changing Mediteranean skies find their way on to Jakobsen’s canvases.